theFisher86/_mod.SurvivalMode/Readme.md

 :computer: Install
 -----
-If you were directed here from NoMansSkyMods.com then you probably just want to download the .pak file and save it into your PCBANKS folder.
+If you were directed here from NoMansSkyMods.com then you probably just want to download (right-click the file above and click "Save As") the .pak file and save it into your PCBANKS folder.
 If you don't know what that means this mod is probably *wayy* to unpolished for you just yet.
 Wait until version 1.0 comes out and there'll be a direct download.

 :notebook: Notes
 -----